This post is the complete step by step guide on everything you need to know on how to start a blog.

 WordPress is the industry-standard for serious bloggers because it’s simply the best tool for the job and was developed specifically with the purpose of blogging.
 Most hosting services will do a one-click install of the core WordPress software for you, or you could skip all that and go to wplaunch.com and have all this tech stuff done for you.

-Create compelling, useful and helpful content
+Create compelling, useful and helpful content for your target audience

 When I first started trying to start a blog…